 Popular models: Experience, Sender, and Black Ops

-What we like: Wide range of well-made designs for all ability levels.
+What we like: Wide range of well-made alpine-oriented gear for all ability levels.

 What we don’t: We miss the discontinued “7” series.

-Founded in 1907 and headquartered in the French Alps, Rossignol has pioneered ski innovation since their inception and continues to impress.
-Rossignol’s current lineup includes everything from resort-friendly models that are staples in rental fleets—their Experience is a big hit for groomers and East Coast hardpack—to capable big-mountain and freeride designs.
-Their backcountry collection is decidedly limited compared to some of the other brands below, although their partner company, Dynastar, has a handful of more powder-friendly options.
-And we appreciate that Rossi’s technology and innovation trickle down from the top of their lineup all the way to beginner designs like the Experience 78 Carbon.
-All in all, this is a storied brand with a wide reach, and their skis are typically well made and noticeably high-quality.
+Founded in 1907 and headquartered in the French Alps, Rossignol has pioneered ski innovation since their inception.
+Rossignol’s current lineup includes everything from groomer-friendly models that are staples in rental fleets—their Experience is a big hit for groomers and East Coast hardpack—to capable big-mountain and freeride designs.
+Their backcountry collection is limited compared to some other brands, although their partner company, Dynastar, has a handful of more touring-friendly models.
+And we appreciate that Rossi’s technology and innovation transcend ability levels, from the top of their lineup all the way to beginner designs like the Experience 78 Carbon.
+All in all, this is a storied brand with a wide reach, and their skis are typically well made and high-quality.

 Their “7” series was wildly popular for years within the all-mountain freeride category—including the Soul 7, whose yellow tips were a common sight on the mountain.
-But a few seasons back, Rossignol made the bold choice to completely ditch the proven line and go in a new direction with their Black Ops and Sender collections (the two were formerly grouped under the same “Black Ops” name).
+But a few seasons back, Rossignol made the bold choice to completely ditch the proven line and go in a new direction with their Black Ops and Sender collections (formerly grouped under the same “Black Ops” name).
 Both range from beginner-friendly and binding-equipped models (the Black Ops 92 and Sender 90 Pro) all the way up to wide, powder-ready offerings (the Black Ops 118 and Sender Free 110).
-Our experiences with the all-mountain-ready Sender 104 Ti nicely sum up our overall impressions of the latest offerings: It retains a good dose of the Soul’s energy and soft-snow flickability but isn’t as easy or natural to drive, especially over tricky terrain (intermediates in particular will likely find it tougher to control).
-But initial reviews have been mostly positive, and we can’t fault Rossignol for taking the leap of faith.
+Our experience with the all-mountain-ready Sender Pro nicely sums up our overall impression of the latest offerings: It retains a good dose of the Soul’s energy and soft-snow flickability but isn’t as easy or natural to drive, especially over tricky terrain (intermediates in particular will likely find it tougher to control).
+But initial reviews have been mostly positive, and we can’t fault Rossignol for taking a leap of faith.

 K2 Sports